-To inspire and connect by strengthening families and our community
+To inspire discovery in children and families of all backgrounds in our community

 Neighborhood House Vision

 To be the educational, civic cornerstone that strengthens families and builds connections across communities